joellord/strapi/README.md

 For each container, you will need to create a Dockerfile.
 Those files will be used to create your containers with the actual content and you will then be able to deploy those containers to Kubernetes.

 ### Database
-If you do not already have a database in production, you will need one seeded with the current content.
-To do so, create a `Dockerfile.db` file.
-This new image will be based on postgres so you can start with a `FROM postgres` command.
-Then change the working directory to `/var/lib/postgresql/data` and all the current data from your local file system into the container with `COPY ./data .`.
-Finally, you will need to set the environment variables for the database name, user and password.

-_Dockerfile.db_
+For your database, there is a good chance that you already have one in production and that you won't want to overwrite the content.
+For this reason, the default MySQL image will also be used in production.
+If you want to import the SQL content later on though, you can use Docker to run a `mysqldump` command on your database.

 ```
-FROM postgres
-WORKDIR /var/lib/postgresql/data
-COPY ./data .
-ENV POSTGRES_DB=strapi
-ENV POSTGRES_USER=strapi
-ENV POSTGRES_PASSWORD=strapi
+docker exec strapi-db /bin/bash -c 'mysqldump strapi -ustrapi -pstrapi' | tee strapi-db.sql
 ```

+NOTE: This command uses `tee` to copy the content to a file.
+If you don't have that command, you can simply copy the output of the docker command into a file named `strapi-db.sql`.

+This file will be later imported in the production database if needed.

 ### Strapi back-end
-Similar to what was done for the database, you will need to create a `Dockefile.back` to build your container.
+For the back-end, you will need to create a `Dockefile.back` to build your container.

-To do so, start from the strapi base image `FROM strapi/strapi`.
-Change the working directory to `/src/app` and copy all the local files into the container.
+To do so, start from the strapi base image `FROM strapi/base`.
+Change the working directory to `/opt/app` and copy all the local files into the container.
 Next, expose the port 1337 and set all your environment variables.
 Don't forget to add an environment variable for `NODE_ENV=production`.
-Finally, execture the `npm run build` to build all the production resources and use the `ENTRYPOINT` command to start the back-end when the container is started.
+Finally, execture the `yarn build` to build all the production resources and use the `CMD` command to start the back-end when the container is started.
+For more information on how to use the Strapi base image, you can check out the documentation at https://github.com/strapi/strapi-docker#how-to-use-strapibase.

 _Dockerfile.back_
 ```
-FROM strapi/strapi
+FROM strapi/base
-WORKDIR /srv/app
+WORKDIR /opt/app
+COPY ./app/package.json ./
+COPY ./app/yarn.lock ./
+RUN yarn install
 COPY ./app .
-EXPOSE 1337
-ENV NODE_ENV=production
+ENV NODE_ENV production
-ENV DATABASE_CLIENT=postgres
+ENV DATABASE_CLIENT=mysql
 ENV DATABASE_NAME=strapi
 ENV DATABASE_HOST=strapi-db
-ENV DATABASE_PORT=5432
+ENV DATABASE_PORT=3306
 ENV DATABASE_USERNAME=strapi
 ENV DATABASE_PASSWORD=strapi
-RUN npm run build
+RUN yarn build
-ENTRYPOINT npm start
+EXPOSE 1337
+CMD ["yarn", "start"]
 ```

 ### Front-end
 For the front-end, you'll have to do a bit of bash scripting in order to be able to use an environment variable to specify the URL of your Strapi server.
+You can find out more about how to use environment variables with front-end containers at http://github.com/joellord/frontend-containers.

 First, start with the `nginx:1.17` base image and change the working directory to `/usr/share/nginx/html`.
 In there, copy all the files from your local system into the container.